mauvaisetroupe/deep-learning-specialization-coursera/c5-recurrent-neural-networks/week3/README.md

 - We use a [Bidirectional RNN](../week1/README.md#bidirectional-rnn) to encode the French sentence to translate
 - We use another [RNN](../week1/README.md#recurrent-neural-network-model) to generate the English translations
 - We define **attention weights** that explain how much you should pay attention to this each French words when tranlating:
-    - `𝛼<1,1>`  denote how much should you be paying attention to this first French word when generating the first english words
+    - `α<1,1>`  denote how much should you be paying attention to this first French word when generating the first english words
-    - `𝛼<1,2>`  denote how much should you be paying attention to this 2nd French word when generating the first english words
+    - `α<1,2>`  denote how much should you be paying attention to this 2nd French word when generating the first english words
     - ...
-    - `𝛼<2,1>`  denote how much should you be paying attention to this first French word when generating the 2nd english words
+    - `α<2,1>`  denote how much should you be paying attention to this first French word when generating the 2nd english words
     - ...
-    - `𝛼<t,t'>` the attention weighs that tells how much should you be paying attention to the t'-th French word when generating the t-th English word
+    - `α<t,t'>` the attention weighs that tells how much should you be paying attention to the t'-th French word when generating the t-th English word
 - When generating the 2nd Eglish word, and so computing activation `S<2>`,  we define the **context** denoted `c` putting together:
-    - `𝛼<1,1>`, `𝛼<1,2>`, ...
+    - `α<1,1>`, `α<1,2>`, ...
     - `S<1>`

 > <img src="./images/w03-07-attention_model_intuition/img_2023-05-10_17-39-00.png">